Lambert House offers LGBTQ youth 23 different programs, activities, resources, and services on an ongoing, year-round basis.

 Get resources, ask questions, and read up on how to stay safe.
 A great topic for our support groups (below), peruse our resource table, or talk with any of the adult volunteers or staff.
 Lambert House also provides referral to free teen health clinics and testing centers.

 Make art!
 Have fun!
 Come to Lambert House and express your creativity!
 No experience needed!
 Lambert House youth designed and painted a permanent art installation at the Seattle Art Museum in downtown Seattle and murals for two METRO bus shelters, among many other projects.
-Art supplies available during drop-in hours.
+Art Group meets every other Wednesday at 7pm (see our monthly calendar for the schedule).
+Art supplies also available to use during drop-in hours.
+(Download the Art Group flier)

 Youth are a part of community building at Lambert House in a number of ways, including by volunteering!
 Youth volunteers help in a variety of ways including youth event planning, yard work, maintenance, office work, and more!
 Community service hours can be verified for school, too!
 Check out our youth volunteer application for more information.